 How to do it

 Technically you can easily draw these distance lines.
-Click on "Counter" button on the charting tools panel:
+Click on "Astro based charting tools" button on the charting tools panel:

-Using 2D Time-Price planetary distance charting tool, you may apply any planet longitude to calculate the distance together with any price-time scale:
+Using "2D Time-Price planetary distance/equidistance cycles" charting tool, you may apply any planet longitude to calculate the distance together with any price-time scale:

 The most important question here is finding the appropriate scaling coefficient and the best planetary combination.
 The possible way to find these parameters is: